G-pz/HPN-CR/README.md

 ```

 ## 4. Get Started
-You can download the pretrained model from [here](https://drive.google.com/file/d/1JV_amiRn6QPb64O4fnNreSynQX1V_cqo/view?usp=drive_link) and put it in './backup'.
+You can download our trained model from [here](https://drive.google.com/file/d/1JV_amiRn6QPb64O4fnNreSynQX1V_cqo/view?usp=drive_link) and put it in './backup'.

 Use the following command to test the neural network:
 ```